Key Takeaways

 - Being present at their work, regardless of whether they're given tasks or training at that time.

-- Travelling as part of their job, such as meeting clients or sending documents as per instruction.
+- Travelling as part of their job, such as meeting clients or sending documents as per instruction, is included.
 However, commuting between their home and regular workplaces within Hong Kong is excluded.
 Commuting to a workplace outside Hong Kong that is not their usual workplace is included in hours worked.

 - On-call or standby time, during which the employee is required to be at a place of employment as per the employment contract or employer's agreement, can be counted as hours worked.